Kentucky Junior Academy of Science

 Q: Are there prizes?

-A: The top high school students giving an oral presentation will be invited to represent KJAS as delegates to the national meeting of the American Junior Academy of Science (AJAS) meeting in March.
-KAS will provide some financial support for the top students and their chaperone(s) to participate at this national meeting
+A: Some high school students giving an Oral Presentation will be invited to represent KJAS as delegates to the national meeting of the American Junior Academy of Science (AJAS) meeting in February 2025.
+KAS will provide financial support for the top students to participate at this national meeting.

 Kentucky Junior Academy Director